• HOME

 Kingsland is the gateway to one of coastal Georgia’s most treasured places, Cumberland Island.
 Very few places like Cumberland Island exist anymore.

-Mostly made up of pristine maritime forests, undeveloped beaches and wide marshes, Georgia’s largest and southernmost barrier island offers roads and trails perfect for reconnecting with nature.
+Mostly made up of pristine maritime forests, undeveloped beaches and wide marshes, Georgia’s largest and southernmost barrier island offers roads and hiking trails perfect for reconnecting with nature.

 (c)Visit Kingsland Georgia